Interview

 Michael Anastassiades

-Michael Anastassiades is a Cypriot-born, London-based designer whose practice encompasses product, spatial interventions and experimental works, often transcending the distinctions between different fields of creativity.
+Michael Anastassiades is a Cypriot—born, London—based designer whose practice encompasses products, spatial interventions and experimental work, often transcending the distinctions between different fields of creativity.
 Anastassiades’ practice contemplates both industrial production and artisan techniques.
 In doing so, it expands into a vivid, nuanced balance between improvisation and structure, control and intuition.
-With a career spanning more than 20 years, Anastassiades has conceived lights, furniture and objects characterised by a poetic yet rigorous interpretation of technology, materials and functions.
+With a career spanning more than 20 years, Anastassiades has designed lamps, furniture and objects characterised by a poetic yet rigorous interpretation of technology, materials and functions.
 His work draws inspiration from many sources, which he distils into pure, simple structures.
-From nature to archaic references of his native Cyprus, the history of Modernism, very personal memories, art and everyday life, he transforms a rich set of diverse references into a timeless vocabulary of form and structure.
+From Modernism to historic references of his native Cyprus, to art, nature, personal memories and everyday life, he transforms a rich set of diverse influences into a timeless vocabulary of form and structure.

 Exhibitors mentioned in this article